fooooter/drain/README.md

   The certificate must match the private key and a path to it must be relative to the `server_root`.
 - `enable_trace` - whether to enable TRACE HTTP method or not.
 TRACE method is considered not very safe, so it's false by default
   (when false, the server returns 405 status).
+- `enable_server_header` - whether to enable the `Server` header or not.
+It contains "Drain " + its current version.
+True by default.
+- `be_verbose` - toggle verbose output.
+False by default.

 Drain must be restarted in order for changes to take effect.
 Currently, the required fields are: `bind_host`, `bind_port`, `endpoints_library`, `document_root` and `server_root`.